 • Brand sponsorships

-At this stage, structure decisions start having a real impact on take-home pay.
+At this stage, structure decisions can have a real impact on take-home pay, tax timing and business growth.

 The UK tax system is manageable once you understand how income and expenses work together.
 Most issues arise not from complexity, but from lack of organisation.

-Getting your structure right early makes scaling your PT business significantly easier and reduces unnecessary tax leakage over time.
-Click here to book a free discovery call with a specialist PT accountant.
+Getting your structure right early makes scaling your PT business easier and reduces unnecessary tax leakage over time.
+If you want help, book a free discovery call with a specialist personal trainer accountant.